-NOTE: the below post comes to us from Stu Pollard, producer and longtime friend of Film Independent.
-The Lunacy Productions Founder will be holding our upcoming Indie Business Plan Primer Toolkit, January 14-February 4.
+NOTE: the below post comes to us from Lunacy Productions founder Stu Pollard, producer and longtime friend of Film Independent.
+A version of this blog first ran in January of this year.

 There’s plenty of uncertainty ahead for all of us.
 And in some respects, you could argue that independent filmmakers are as well prepared a bunch as anyone to endure it.
 Seems we never know when our next project is going to go, where the funding is going to come from, when we’re ever going to be able to finish our films, if anyone is going to want to (or even be able to) see them when they’re done, I could go on…

 Uncertainty?
 We eat it for breakfast.
 Every day.

 I’ve taught a class on raising money for indies for 15 years at Film Independent.
 On January 15 we will debut our first live online iteration, and in February, I’ll launch a pre-recorded video version on our new lunacyu platform.
 Regardless of version, this class spends as much time on psychology and ethics as it does on finances and legal.
 And those uncertainties are a big reason why.

 In the months to come, it will likely be more challenging than ever to raise money for independently produced content.
 So if you’re just getting into this crazy business (does my company name make sense now?) here are some guidelines to keep you centered and sane.

 Raising money has always tended to take a while.
 Especially if you’re trying to raise a decent amount, and especially if you’re doing it the way you should be.
 So that means by default you need to think about how you’re going to sustain yourself during the fundraising process.
 And that’s why on any given day you may find more than a few of your fellow producers doing some things that may not seem 100% like producing.
 But if you believe in a project, the goal should be to keep the lights on during the arduous development and fundraising process.